Plutonium-238: Manhattan Project

+Plutonium-238 and human experimentation

+While samples of plutonium were available in small quantities and being handled by researchers, no one knew what health effects this might have.

-Industrial-scale production of plutonium only began in March 1945 when the B Reactor at the Hanford Site began operation.
-However, plutonium handling mishaps occurred in 1944, causing alarm in the Manhattan Project leadership as contamination inside and outside the laboratories was becoming an issue.
-In August 1944, a chemist named Donald Mastick was sprayed in the face with liquid plutonium chloride, causing him to accidentally swallow some.
+Plutonium handling mishaps occurred in 1944, causing alarm in the Manhattan Project leadership as contamination inside and outside the laboratories was becoming an issue.
+In August 1944, chemist Donald Mastick was sprayed in the face with a solution of plutonium chloride, causing him to accidentally swallow some.
 Nose swipes taken of plutonium researchers indicated that plutonium was being breathed in.
 Lead Manhattan Project chemist Glenn Seaborg, discoverer of many transuranium elements including plutonium, urged that a safety program be developed for plutonium research.
 In a memo to Robert Stone at the Chicago Met Lab, Seaborg wrote "that a program to trace the course of plutonium in the body be initiated as soon as possible ... [with] the very highest priority."
 This memo was dated January 5, 1944, prior to many of the contamination events of 1944 in Building D where Mastick worked.
 Seaborg later claimed that he did not at all intend to imply human experimentation in this memo, nor did he learn of its use in humans until far later due to the compartmentalization of classified information.

 With bomb-grade enriched plutonium-239 destined for critical research and for atomic weapon production, plutonium-238 was used in early medical experiments as it is unusable as atomic weapon fuel.
 However, 238Pu is far more dangerous than 239Pu due to its short half-life and being a strong alpha-emitter.
-As it was soon found that Pu was being excreted at a very slow rate, accumulating in test subjects of early human experimentation, this practice had devastating effects in the patients involved.
+It was soon found that plutonium was being excreted at a very slow rate, accumulating in test subjects involved in early human experimentation.
+This led to severe health consequences for the patients involved.